cait-c/react-socket/README.md

+# Socket.io, Express, Node, React

+npm install Socket.io, Express, cors, body-parser

+Create a simple React app with an api and a websocket server

+See how socket.io implements with React and is used in components

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).